knpuniversity/blog/hello-world.rst

   (`Brent Shaffer (OAuth)`_, `Saša Stamenković (Sylius)`_) on new content.
   If you've got a topic you know a little bit about, then we'd love to open this site up for your tutorial as well (email us: hello@knpuniversity.com).
-  We need to be even more open than this and that's in the works.
+  We need to be even more open and that's in the works.

-* **Coding Activities** - Watching a complete tutorials is better than reading a book.
+* **Coding Activities** - Watching a complete tutorial is better than reading a book.
 But nothing is better than actually coding yourself!
-We're poking that box by adding activities to our :doc:`/screencast/twig/basics` course, with PHP activities coming very soon!
-This is something that we'll offer on every tutorial so that we can make learning these techy things as potent as possible.
+We're poking that box by adding activities to our :doc:`Twig</screencast/twig/basics>` course, with PHP activities coming very soon!
+This is something that we'll offer on every tutorial so that we can make learning these techy things as easy as possible.
   We're still figuring out how this should all look and work, so give us some feedback!

-* **Transpareny Screencast and Coding Process** - Instead of working on screencasts and new site features like we're a cold war-era country, it's time to open up!
+* **Transparent Tutorial and Coding Process** - Instead of working on tutorials and new site features like we're a cold war-era country, it's time to open up!
-  This is still a WIP, but we *will* post new tutorials on GitHub as we're working on themand use the blog to discuss new features and progress.
+  This is still a WIP, but we *will* post new tutorials on GitHub as we're working on them and use the blog to discuss new features and progress.
 If we can do something to be more transparent, we'll try it!

 Like when we started, we don't know where this will all lead, but we *do* know